 Sophie Dumaresq (b.
-1991 Canberra, Australia) is an artist working with photography in addition to large and small scale sculptural installation.
+1991 Canberra, Australia) is an artist working in photo media in addition to large and small scale sculptural installation.
 Her work explores symbiotic cycles of consumption, destruction and creation demonstrating how as a species we relate, show empathy and evolve with and within our surrounding environment.

 In 2009 she attended a student internship program at Questacon The Australian National Centre for Science and Technology.
 She completed her Diploma in Photography (honours) at Spéos International photography school - Paris & London and has participated in group exhibitions in Australia, France, Greece and Germany.